mikepsinn/dFDA-DAO/constitution/9-privacy.md

 ---
 description: >-
-  To protect privacy, CureDAO will use deidentification and obfuscated but equivalent data synthetically derived from actual patient data.
+  To protect privacy, deFDA will use deidentification and obfuscated but equivalent data synthetically derived from actual patient data.
 ---